lilei-nlp/lilei-nlp.github.io/_pages/index.md

 News
 =====
+* [2025/02] VL-RewardBench and Video-MME got accepted by CVPR 2025!
 * [2025/01] Four paper got accepeted by ICLR 2025, see you in 🇸🇬!
 * [2025/01] [ImgTrojan](https://arxiv.org/abs/2403.02910) got accepted by NAACL 2025, congrats to Xijia and Chris!
 * [2024/10] Our [FairEval](https://aclanthology.org/2024.acl-long.511/) is selected as the [Most Influencial Paper of ACL 2024](https://www.paperdigest.org/2024/09/most-influential-acl-papers-2024-09/)!👑👑
-* [2024/07] [VITATECS](https://arxiv.org/abs/2311.17404) for benchmarking temporal understanding of VideoLLMs, got accepted by ECCV 2024!
-* [2024/06] Checkout our [Video-MME](https://video-mme.github.io/home_page.html), the first-ever comprehensive benchmark for Video-LLMs.
 * [2024/02] Checkout our [Reka Flash and Reka Core](https://publications.reka.ai/reka-core-tech-report.pdf), first-tier mutlimodal LLMs!
 * [2023/12] :boom:Our paper *[Label Words are Anchors](https://aclanthology.org/2023.emnlp-main.609/)* won the <span style="color:red">**Best Long Paper Award**</span> of EMNLP 2023!